 The murmur of PR without pulmonary hypertension is shorter, lower-pitched (rougher in quality), and begins after P2.
 Both murmurs may resemble the murmur of aortic regurgitation but can be distinguished by inspiration (which makes the PR murmur louder) and by Valsalva release.
 After Valsalva release, the PR murmur immediately becomes loud (because of immediate venous return to the right side of the heart), but the aortic regurgitation murmur requires 4 or 5 beats to do so.
 Also, a soft PR murmur may sometimes become even softer during inspiration because this murmur is usually best heard at the 2nd left intercostal space, where inspiration pushes the stethoscope away from the heart.
 In some forms of congenital heart disease, the murmur of severe PR is quite short because the pressure gradient between the pulmonary artery and the right ventricle equalizes rapidly in diastole.

-PR is usually incidentally detected during a physical examination or Doppler echocardiography done for other reasons.
+Pulmonic regurgitation is usually incidentally detected during a physical examination or Doppler echocardiography Echocardiography This photo shows a patient having echocardiography.
+This image shows all 4 cardiac chambers and the tricupsid and mitral valves.
+Echocardiography uses ultrasound waves to produce an image of... read more done for other reasons.
 Mild PR is a normal echocardiographic finding that requires no action.

 Pulmonic regurgitation (PR) is usually caused by pulmonary hypertension.